"I AM LISTENING, I AM HERE! "

 As a registered physical therapist, I use an eclectic, holistic approach to therapy.
 The youngest client I have ever treated was 3 hours old, the oldest is 102 years young!
 I love my work; to be able to help facilitate the lessening of pain, increase mobility, ease emotional stresses which so often impact our physical beings, all are a blessing to me.

-As a result of having had a difficult baby myself years ago, I am now dedicated to helping newborns, babies and toddlers (and thus parents!) find relief from the inner tension of poor functioning CranioSacral systems.
+Having had a difficult baby myself years ago, I am now dedicated to helping newborns, babies and toddlers (and thus parents!) find relief from the inner tension of poor functioning CranioSacral systems and emotional trauma from difficult pregnancies and birith experiences

 I have a great deal of life experience, having taught swimming, diving, piano, did my solo flight in a small plane, owned my own horse, did scuba diving.
 A friend and I started the Association for Learning Disabled Children in Kelowna (as a result of dealing with my son's issues) which became one of the most active groups in BC.

-Personally, I love to spend time with my 2 grandkids, skiing, bike riding (the Seawall is a favorite), swimming, camping, even playing hockey and soccer with them!
+Personally, in the past I loved to spend time with my 2 grandkids, skiing, bike riding, swimming, camping, even playing hockey and soccer with them!
 I've done Wild Play with my grandson and aerial trapeze with my granddaughter.
-Two years ago, I renewed my interest in Scuba Diving, completing my PADI SCUBA course.
-I run regularly, at 70, have just taken up Acro yoga (picture below is my 3rd session of Acro yoga!) as well as ball therapy yoga.
-I am also active in my church and recently went to Whistler with a group where we went ziplining!!
-Reading, gardening, spending quality time with friends are also important to me.
+Now they are flying the coop to play soccer at university in the States!
+I am active in my church Reading, gardening, spending quality time with friends are also important to me.